rajbos/rajbos.github.io/_posts/2021-12-11-GitHub-Actions-Maturity-Levels.md

 #### Note: this is still work in progress, one of the things I still want to add is adding links to the internal usages of the actions in case a vulnerability is found or for implementation examples.

 ## 8) Request actions process
 The last maturity level is setting up a good governance process to add actions to the internal marketplace.
 More information can be found in my blogpost on it [here](/blog/2021/10/14/GitHub-Actions-Internal-Marketplace).
-We have create a [repo](https://github.com/rajbos/github-actions-requests) for it where we can go and:
+We have created a [repo](https://github.com/rajbos/github-actions-requests) for it where we can go and:

 1. Users create an issue to request a public action to be added to the internal marketplace
 1. An engineer with a security mindset (and training!) does a preliminary manual check on the actions' source code.